playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 This inability to recognize differences makes it much harder to visually identify what's specifically changed between versions of the codebase.

-For example, look at this well formatted code:
+For example, look at this well-formatted code:

 ```javascript
 function fibonacci(n) {